iamarkadyt/aacli/README.md

 ### More on configuration

 During the first initialization of the config you will be asked to provide a passphrase.
 It will be used to encrypt the store that will hold all your AWS credentials.
-To change the encryption passphrase use `aws-auth crypto` command.
+To change the encryption passphrase use `aws-auth pwd` command.

 #### What is an "environment configuration"?